 UPDATE: My dog still loves this toy.
 With the difficulty setting set to max, it is the slowest treat dispensing toy in my collection(buster cube, tug a jug, kong wobbler).
 That's good, it lets him burn off more energy.

 Also since the ball doesn't hold a full cup of kibble, I would pour half and the rest on his regular food bowl.
 I place the ball next the the bowl and give a release "OK!".
 Guess where my dog goes?
 He runs off with the ball!
 Even after realizing that there is food in the bowl (He puts his nose inside the bowl for a second and then goes to the ball) where he could just eat it, he perfers to get his food from the ball.

 199 of 199 people found the following review helpful

 Amazing for Puppies,

-This review is from: Smarter Toys 3-Inch IQ Treat Ball Dog Toy (Misc.)I have a 12 week old golden retriever.
+This review is from: Smarter Toys IQ Treat Ball Dog Toy, 3 Inches (Colors may vary) (Misc.)I have a 12 week old golden retriever.
 This is his favorite toy since it provides him with treats.
 It's mine because it keeps him busy for a good 30 minutes- which, as any puppy owner knows, is a long respite from puppy antics.
 Although the plastic looks like it's a bit weak, it seems to be holding up extremely well.
 Especially since puppy has learned to pick it up and drop it.